Eric Butcher: Early life and education

 Eric Butcher was born in Singapore in 1970 to a Dutch mother and British father.
 Shortly after he was born the family moved to Kuala Lumpur, Malaysia and then settled in the UK in Hampshire, England in 1974.

 After leaving school at 16 he spent two formative years studying art at Basingstoke College of Technology, after which he undertook A Levels at evening classes and eventually found his way to Corpus Christi College, Cambridge, reading philosophy and graduating in 1994.

 After several years of developing his work in relative isolation he returned to art school and in 2001 he completed an MA in Fine Art at Wimbledon School of Art.
 He has worked for the past twenty years from a rural setting in his studio in Oxfordshire a converted barn and a place of tranquility, creativity and precision.

 Career

+Endgame (2020—present)

+Engame is the latest body of work from Eric Butcher.
+A significant and pivotal development in Butcher's practice, the work reflects a deepening investigation into his legacy and a deliberate dismantling of his earlier pieces.